Welcome to SWOCC Student Housing!

-College policy requires all out-of-district/out-of-state first time freshman students choosing to attend Southwestern to live in student housing their freshman year unless you have a dependent, are a veteran, are 21 years of age prior to the first day of class, or if student housing is filled.
+College policy requires all out-of-district/out-of-state first time freshman students choosing to attend Southwestern to live in student housing their freshman year unless you have a dependent/are married, are a veteran, are 21 years of age prior to the first day of class, have passed 45 credit hours of college courses (credits taken during High School do not count toward this total), are enrolled in a specific 100% online degree program, or if student housing is filled.
 To be eligible for housing students must be 18 years old before December 15th of the fall term dated above.

 Room Reservation and Cancellation

-Current Students – Students canceling during the reservation period posted at the end of the fall and winter terms will forfeit $125.00 of the Housing Deposit.
-The remaining deposit balance will be applied to their student account or refunded (a form is provided).
-At the end of the spring term students will have their Housing Deposit applied to their student account or refunded unless they reserve a room for a future term.
-Students failing to indicate they are not returning to housing or Southwestern during any reservation period will forfeit the $250.00 Housing Deposit.
-Students failing to indicate they are returning to housing during the reservation period could result in loss of their room.
+Current Student Residents - Students canceling during the cancellation period posted at the end of the fall and winter terms will forfeit $125.00 of the Housing Deposit.
+The remaining deposit balance will be applied to their student accounts or refunded (a form is provided).
+At the end of the spring term students’ housing deposit will be applied to their student accounts or refunded unless they reserve a for a future term.
+Students failing to indicate in writing they are not returning to housing or Southwestern during any cancellation period will forfeit the $250.00 Housing Deposit.

-If the above financial aid paperwork is not completed prior to the first day of classes, or your aid package is less than the cost of housing or tuition, you must make payment arrangements at the Student First Stop Center in Dellwood Hall, 541.888.7352 or 1.800.962.2838 ext.
+If the above financial aid paperwork is not completed by the deadline date, or your aid package is less than the cost of housing or tuition, you must make payment arrangements at the Student First Stop Center in Dellwood Hall, 541.888.7352 or 1.800.962.2838 ext.
 7352.

 If you plan to bring a computer with you to Southwestern Oregon Community College, and would like to have Internet and email access using your personal computer or tablet, you must connect your computer to the campus network in order to receive your Internet service.

 The campus network cannot be bypassed by accessing local dialups (using phone modem, DSL, or cable modem) with an alternate Internet Service Provider.
 All local ISP access numbers are blocked in the campus phone switch.
-Television is by satellite, not cable.
 DSL is not available because all telephone lines pass through the College’s phone switch.
 Consequently, the only way to have Internet access and email on a personal computer is to connect to the campus network.

 To protect the campus network, your computer, and the quality of Internet access for all users, the College has implemented the following procedures and requirements before your personal computer can be connected to the campus network.